bachya/aiopurpleair/README.md

 # Usage

+In-depth documentation on the API can be found here: https://api.purpleair.com/#api-welcome.
+Unless otherwise noted, `aiopurpleair` endeavors to follow the API as closely as possible.

 ## Checking an API Key

 To check whether an API key is valid and what properties it has: